 Taking apt security measures is important and the responsibility of healthcare organisation as well as the device manufacture.

-There are several points to be considered when medical devices are designed for the internet of things framework.
+There are several points to be considered when medical devices are designed for the internet of things framework.- Authenticate:

 The medical devices should be authenticated with a certificate and should be proven suitable to work without any security leak in hospitals or healthcare institutes.
 The devices should be programmed in such a manner that only the one with proven identities can use them.